 (1) On the basis of PhD theoretical exam and thesis defence panels reports (i.e. minutes) and on the recommendation of the Departmental Doctoral School (DI) Council the University Doctoral Council (EDT) decides on the award of a PhD degree.
 The resolution of the PhD matriculation is recorded by the Doctoral Secretariat, and at the request of the PhD recipient it may issue an official certificate about this decision.

-(2) The classification of the awarded PhD degree is established as a simple mathematical average of marks given at the PhD theoretical exam and defence.
-(Both are scored out of 5.)
+(2) The classification of the awarded PhD degree is established as a simple mathematical average of the marks given at the PhD defence.
 The degree classifications are as follows:

 "rite" (2,51-3,50)